7 things I’m going to do when I’m better.

 I LOVE food, so being on a puree diet has been hard to say the least!
-The first thing I’m going to do once I can eat food that hasn’t been blitzed to mush is order a Chinese takeaway.
-We don’t often go out for meals or order takeaways but we will treat ourselves just a little bit more when we can.
+The first thing I’m going to do once I can eat food is order a Chinese takeaway.
+We don’t often go out for meals or order takeaways.
+However, we will treat ourselves just a little bit more when we can.
 I think a @DominosPizza, a meal at @lilcbarbq restaurant or a @tgifridaysuk will definitely be on the cards too.

 2. Play games with my children

 Once I can get out of bed or walk for more than 5 minutes I’m going to play with my children all day, and probably all of the next day and the next day too.
 Not being able to play with or hold my children has been the hardest part of being ill, I’ve really struggled with not being able to do all the things I use to.
 It’s also affected my daughter, she’s been so cautious around me.
 I can’t wait to tell her my stomach is better and she can come jump on me, tickle me, cuddle me and kiss me again.

 Whilst I’ve been ill I’ve missed out on a lot of things, two holidays included in that.
 Firstly, we had a family caravan holiday booked and paid for that we couldn’t go on.
 Secondly, I booked a 4 night romantic getaway to Gdansk for my wife’s birthday that we also had to miss.
 All flights and hotels were paid for and I stupidly never had insurance.
 So we lost out on our holiday and never got a refund.
 Times will be tough and money will be tight but one lesson I’ve learnt is life is short and precious.
 So we are going to live a little and book a family holiday to get away from everything and relax.